 A study in rabbits looked at the effect of A1 and A2 proteins on cholesterol levels.
 Rabbits fed the A1 protein developed an increase in their cholesterol levels, but the study was small, and the results cannot be generalized to humans.

 Some researchers hypothesized that consuming A1 protein was associated with a higher risk for heart disease, but multiple studies have not found higher rates of heart disease in people who drink more milk.

 A2 milk still contains lactose and milk protein, so it is not appropriate for people with lactose intolerance, galactosemia, or a milk allergy.

 Furthermore, some people choose not to consume dairy and to follow a vegan diet, the Paleo diet, or to try to reduce acne and other conditions by eliminating dairy.

 There are many non-dairy milk alternatives available for purchase in health food stores or online.
-Some examples are soy milk, almond milk, rice milk, flax milk, coconut milk, and hemp milk.
 Each variety differs in its nutritional profile, protein content, and taste.

 A note on A2 milk studies

 It is important for people considering A2 milk to know that the a2 Milk Company and the dairy industry have funded most of the studies on A2 milk.